 The treatment of acute otitis media is specific antibiotic therapy, often combined with nasal decongestants.
 The first-choice oral antibiotic treatment is amoxicillin (80–90 mg/kg/day divided twice daily) (or erythromycin [50 mg/kg/day]) plus sulfonamide (150 mg/kg/day) for 10 days.
 Alternatives useful in resistant cases are cefaclor (20–40 mg/kg/day) or amoxicillin-clavulanate (20–40 mg/kg/day).

 Tympanocentesis for bacterial (aerobic and anaerobic) and fungal culture may be performed by any experienced physician.
 A 20-gauge spinal needle bent 90 degrees to the hub attached to a 3-mL syringe is inserted through the inferior portion of the tympanic membrane.
 Interposition of a pliable connecting tube between the needle and syringe permits an assistant to aspirate without inducing movement of the needle.
-Tympanocentesis is useful for otitis media in immunocompromised patients and when infection persists or recurs despite multiple ...
+Tympanocentesis is useful for otitis media in immunocompromised patients and when infection persists ...